first-rust-competition/ctre-rs/README.md

 This currently only supports motor controllers.
 A couple of functions are still missing from the high-level abstraction.

+This project is not affiliated with nor endorsed by Cross the Road Electronics.

 ## What is this `gen` directory?
 The `gen` directory holds a couple of files that helped generate a starting point for everything.